58468-0070-XX - ALDURAZYME 2.9MG/5ML Solution (GENZYME)

 Laronidase for the treatment of other conditions/diseases is considered investigational.

-Diagnosis of Mucopolysaccharidosis type I confirmed by ANY ONE of the following:
+Patient has a definitive diagnosis of MPS I confirmed by one of the following:

-Detection of pathogenic mutations in the IDUA gene by molecular genetic testing
+Detection of biallelic pathogenic mutations in the IDUA gene by molecular genetic testing; OR

-Absence of unacceptable toxicity from the agent, such as severe hypersensitivity reactions; acute respiratory complications; acute cardiorespiratory reactions; severe infusion reactions, etc.
+Absence of unacceptable toxicity from the drug.
+Examples of unacceptable toxicity include: anaphylaxis and severe hypersensitivity reactions, acute respiratory complications, acute cardiorespiratory failure, severe infusion reactions, etc.; AND

-Individual has a documented reduction in uGAG levels
+Patient has a documented reduction in uGAG levels compared to pretreatment baseline; AND

-Individual has demonstrated a beneficial response to therapy compared to pretreatment baseline in ANY ONE of the following:
+Patient has demonstrated a beneficial response to therapy compared to pretreatment baseline in one or more of the following:

-Individual 6 years old or greater with stability or improvement in percent predicted FVC and/or 6-minute walk test, increased joint range of motion, decreased left ventricular hypertrophy, improved growth, improved quality of life (clinically meaningful change in the CHAQ/HAQ/MPS HAQ disability index)
+Patients 6 years or greater: stability or improvement in percent predicted FVC and/or 6-minute walk test, increased joint range of motion, decreased left ventricular hypertrophy, improved growth, improved quality of life (clinically meaningful change in the CHAQ/HAQ/MPS HAQ disability index); OR

 DOSAGE & ADMINISTRATION